-Currently, the facility hosts a number of instruments that are used on a self-service basis.
-The equipment available allows the quantification and analysis of nucleic acids in a sequence-specific manner using either an ultrasensitive format with real-time PCR or a high-throughput format with microarrays.
+The “Genomics and Transcriptomics” facility is a concentration of self-service devices dedicated to nucleic acids analyses and next-generation sequencing.
+The equipment available allows the quantification and analysis of nucleic acids in a sequence-specific manner using either an ultrasensitive format with real-time PCR or a high-throughput format with next-generation sequencing.

 Other instruments for nucleic acids and protein analyses

 The facility also offer access to two microspectrophotometer Nanodrop and Denovix that can be used to acquire the absorbance spectra of very small samples (1 µl), a lab on a chip electrophoresis system Agilent Bioanalyzer 2100, a lab on a chip electrophoresis system for DNA sizing and purification (Caliper Labchip XT), a 96-well Luminometer Berthold Centro, and a 96 well spectrophotometer and fluorimeter Tecan Infinite 200.

 The facility host a high throughput next-generation DNA sequencing machine Illumina (Miseq) allowing the sequencing of about 30 million reads tat can be either 75 bp or 250 bp long in paired-end mode.

 Supervisor: Thierry Grange, CNRS

 thierry.grange (at) ijm.fr